GitHubRepoJohn/GettingAndCleaningData/README.md

 tidydata
 ========

-tidydata is written using write.table, and can be loaded back into R by simple read.table: d <- read.table(url(address), header = TRUE)
+tidydata is written using write.table, and can therefore be loaded back into R by simple read.table:

+d <- read.table(url(address), header = TRUE)

 then viewed by: